One Heart (Celine Dion song): Commercial performance

-The song became a top forty hit in most European countries that it charted.
-In Austria, "One Heart" debuted at number 48 on the Ö3 Austria Top 40, on 29 June 2003.
-Later, the song jumped to number 27, cracking the top forty.
-However, the song fell to number 37 the following week, but it climbed to number 25, its peak position, in its fourth week.
-The song spent another 6 weeks inside the top forty, before falling to number 46.
-It spent 14 weeks on the chart.
-In Sweden, the song debuted at number 43 on the Swedish Singles Chart, on 26 June 2003.
-The song climbed to number 42, in its second week, while it reached number 40, on 11 July 2003.
-However, the song dropped the Swedish charts the following week, only returning on 8 August 2003, at number 60.
-Curiously, the song also dropped the chart the following week, only returning on 7 November 2003, at number 34, its peak position.
-The following and last week, the song left the chart at number 38.
+"One Heart" became a top 40 hit in most European countries where it charted.
+In Austria, it debuted at number 48 on the Ö3 Austria Top 40 on 29 June 2003.
+It rose to number 27 the following week and reached its peak at number 25 in its fourth week.
+The song spent six additional weeks inside the top 40 before falling to number 46, and remained on the chart for 14 weeks in total.
+In Sweden, the song debuted at number 43 on the Swedish Singles Chart on 26 June 2003.
+It climbed to number 42 in its second week and reached number 40 on 11 July 2003.
+It then dropped off the chart, returning on 8 August 2003 at number 60.
+After another brief disappearance, it re-entered on 7 November 2003 at number 34, its peak position, before leaving the chart the following week at number 38.

-In France, it debuted and peaked at number 63 on the SNEP chart.
-Although it not reached higher position, the song kept falling and climbing for 11 weeks, spending a total of 12 weeks inside the chart.
-In the UK, the song entered the UK Singles Chart at number 27, on 20 September 2003.
-It fell to number 57, on 29 September 2003, dropping the chart and spending only two consecutive weeks there.
-"One Heart" debuted and peaked at number 30 on the Irish Singles Chart, for the week ending 11 September 2003.
-It fell to number 44 the following week, while it dropped to number 49, in its third week, leaving the charts and spending three weeks inside the Irish chart.
+In France, the song debuted and peaked at number 63 on the SNEP chart.
+Although it did not rise higher, it fluctuated on the chart for 11 weeks and spent 12 weeks in total inside the top 100.
+In the United Kingdom, "One Heart" entered the UK Singles Chart at number 27 on 20 September 2003.
+It fell to number 57 the following week and exited the chart after two consecutive weeks.
+In Ireland, the song debuted and peaked at number 30 on the Irish Singles Chart for the week ending 11 September 2003.
+It dropped to number 44 the following week, then fell to number 49 in its third week, leaving the chart after three weeks in total.

 Music video

-Dion filmed the music video back-to-back with the "Have You Ever Been in Love" video in Los Angeles on 29 and 30 April 2003, with director Antti Jokinen.
-On 7 June, "TeamCeline" members got an exclusive preview of the music video on her official website.
-On 22 June 2003, both videos were released.
-The video shows Dion dancing and having fun at a club, where many people are also dancing to the song and it also features the singer Melissa Molinaro as the girl kissing her boyfriend at the bar.
+Dion filmed the music video back-to-back with the "Have You Ever Been in Love" video in Los Angeles on 29 and 30 April 2003, working with director Antti Jokinen.
+On 7 June, "TeamCeline" members received an exclusive preview of the video on her official website.
+Both videos were released on 22 June 2003.

+The video shows Dion dancing and enjoying herself in a club setting, surrounded by people moving to the song.
+It also includes an appearance by singer Melissa Molinaro, who is shown kissing her boyfriend at the bar.